algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 | JSON file | - Easy to use <br> - Small <br> - Hosted on the same server | - Not accurate <br> - Not updated regularly |

 The database will have the following features:
-- Store all the streets names
 - Store all the postal adresses
 - Store the latitude and longitude of the postal adresses
-- Store the region of the postal adresses
 - Store the country of the postal adresses

+### Possible improvements

+- Add a feature to move Santa Clause on the map
+- Make the website available in more languages
+- Zoom in and out on the map
+- Add more design to the website (animations, etc...)

 ### Footnotes